alife1029/Sokoban/README.md

  - There are some boxes and box placement areas.
 Your purpose is, push the box to the placement areas.
  - When all the boxes are placed, you can go to next level.
  - There are total six levels in the game.
+ - You can move player via arrow keys.

 *You can launch game via click the Sokoban.py file in root directory*